 Length: 8-12 minutes (not counting discussion).
 Twelve or so minutes is the absolute maximum, so be careful not to try to show too many clips or read too long a text-excerpt.

 Subject matter: A “vision of the future” is scenes, pages, or passages from one or more texts, films, or music.
-(Maybe even a game or an internet feature?)
+(Maybe even a video game or an internet feature?)

 The subject of your presentation need not coordinate with the day's reading assignment, but your presentation should somehow connect to course objectives, ideas, or reading assignments.